Georgia

 Population: ~500,000

-The state capital and a global transportation powerhouse, home to the world's busiest airport and serve as a massive international center for finance, news media, and consumer brands.
+The state capital and a global transportation powerhouse, home to the world's busiest airport and a major center for finance, news media, and consumer brands.

 2